blainebaba/jlox-interpreter/language-spec.md

     * For `+`, implicit convert to string type when one operand is string.
 * scanner
     * record column of each token
+* parser
+    * throw parserError if variable is used without being initialized.
+Different from undefined variable.
 * interpreter
     * print stack trace